taravatp/Persian_character_classifier/README.md

 # Persian character classifier
 Python program to classify persian characters, including letters and digits.

+# steps
+* Gathered datasets of handwritten persian.
 * We have used the Lenet architecture to design two models: letter classifier and digit classifier..
-* Trained these networks on a self-gathered data set.
 * Achieved a test accuracy higher than 90%.
 * we have also used OpenCV function to recognize which check box of the input image has been filled.